Countdown (2019 film): Release

 Countdown was theatrically released in the United States on October 25, 2019.
 The film's trailer premiered on September 13, 2019.
 STX Entertainment reportedly spent under $15 million promoting the film.
 The studio partnered with Amp Studios, run by YouTuber Brent Rivera, to promote the film on social media apps such as TikTok.

-After watching the trailer, developer Ryan Boyling built and uploaded a random generator death app that looks exactly like the one in the film.
-The app is available on both iOS and Android platforms and climbed to the number one spot in the App Store charts in October 2019.

 Home media

 The film was released on January 7, 2020, by Universal Home Entertainment on DVD, Blu-ray and Digital HD.
-It was released on March 2, 2020, in the UK.

 Reception

 Box office

 In the United States and Canada, Countdown was released alongside Black and Blue and The Current War, and was projected to gross around $5 million from 2,675 theaters in its opening weekend.
 The film made $3.1 million on its first day, including $515,000 from Thursday night previews.
-It went on to over-perform and debut to $9 million, finishing fifth.
+It went on to over-perform and debut at $9 million, finishing fifth.
 In its second weekend the film fell 35% to $5.8 million, finishing seventh.